Types of Aid

 The Cooper Scholar Program

 In honor of ESR’s founding Dean, Wilmer Cooper, and his wife, Emily Haines Cooper, the ESR Board of Advisors established the Cooper Scholar Program.
 Wil Cooper envisioned ESR as a place where the most gifted leaders from all branches of the Society of Friends would come for study.
 Priority is given to Quaker students who have been identified as promising leaders and ministers by their monthly and yearly meetings.
-As funds allow, Cooper Scholar Awards may also be granted to non-Quaker students who have similarly been identified by their denominations.
+As funds allow, Cooper Scholar Awards may also be granted to non-Quaker students.

 Cooper Scholars sign a Moral Obligation Covenant agreeing to contribute volunteer service to the ESR community (MA: 108 hours, MDIV: 216 hours; Int’l MA: 192 hours, Int’l MDIV: 336 hours).
 In addition, they agree to remain in good academic standing and heed the advices and requests of ESR on personal and moral concerns.